a9k00r/a9k00r/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Checkout, Payment and inventories flow
-- 🌱 I’m currently learning scaling microservices architecture in very high scale.
+- 🌱 I’m currently learning designing machine learning system and microservice on scale.
-- 👯 I’m looking for greate computer scientist role if any which teach me something great.
+- 👯 I’m looking for great computer scientist role if any which teach me something great.
-- 🤔 I’m looking for help community and tech peoples.
+- 🤔 I’m looking to help community and tech peoples.
 - 💬 Talk me about traning neural network and distributed system.
 - 📫 How to reach me: ...
 📝  [LinkedIn](https://www.linkedin.com/in/ankur-tripathi-a579aa142/)